 Principal Investigator U.S. DOE Battery for Advanced Transportation Technologies Program (BATT) and Solid-State Lighting Program (SSL), Lawrence Berkeley National Laboratory (06-present)

-Scientist Energy Storage and Distributed Resources Department, Environmental Energy Technologies Division, Lawrence Berkeley National Lab (2003-present)
+Scientist Energy Storage and Distributed Resources Division, Energy Technologies Area, Lawrence Berkeley National Lab (2003-present)

 Post Doctoral Fellow Electrochemistry Group, Lawrence Berkeley National Lab (2001-03)